In This Article

 - Artificial Additives: Ingredients like artificial colors, flavors, and preservatives can negatively affect behavior and focus in some ADHD patients.

-- Unknown Dosages: Homemade or poorly labeled edibles can result in inconsistent dosing, which may lead to ineffective treatment or adverse effects.
+- Unknown Dosages: Homemade edibles made without calculating the dosage for each serving, or those that are poorly labeled, can lead to inconsistent dosing, potentially resulting in ineffective treatment or adverse effects.

 How to Choose Edibles for ADHD